MJColeman1/MakeChange/README.md

 #### How To Run This Project

 To run this project, enter the price of the item you'd like to purchase.
-Next, the amount of money tendered to pay for the item.
+Next, enter the amount of money tendered to pay for the item.
 If funds are insufficient, you will be prompted again to enter the price of the item and the amount of money tendered to pay for the item.

 #### Lessons Learned